dagster-io/dagster/docs/docs-beta/docs/dagster-plus/features/ci-cd/branch-deployments/dagster-cloud-cli.md

 <details>
 <summary><strong>TOKEN AUTHENTICATION</strong></summary>

+{/* Alternatively, you may authenticate using a user token.
+Refer to the [Managing user and agent tokens guide](/dagster-plus/account/managing-user-agent-tokens) for more info. */}
 Alternatively, you may authenticate using a user token.
-Refer to the [Managing user and agent tokens guide](/dagster-plus/account/managing-user-agent-tokens) for more info.
+Refer to the [Managing user and agent tokens guide](/todo) for more info.

 ```shell
 $ dagster-cloud config setup